stemhacks/hourofcode-workshop/README.md

 # hourofcode-workshop
 STEMHacks own hour of code module for Downingtown STEM Academy

+Often times people will think that programming is only something you need to learn if you want to be a programmer.
+But that could not be farther from the truth

 Programming is a skill that can be applied to hundreds of different subjects.
 Today we are going to explore some examples of these and see how coding can relate to you.
 Below are different links separated by category that show off what coding can do and how it could help you explore your interests.